BPRC-Bioinfo/LRS-Assembler/README.md

 The configuration file, located at ```configs/run-config.yaml```, must be updated with user-specific variables before launching LRS-Assembler.
 Various settings can be modified, as outlined below.

-**Species**

-Users should specify the scientific name of the species being studied.

-**Reference**

-A reference sequence must be specified, either by providing an accession number (e.g., GCF_003339765.1) or by providing the location of a local genome assembly and its annotation file (gff).

-**Region (Optional)**

-Users can define regions of interest, which are identified by their flanking genes.
-Flanking genes are those located adjacent to the region of interest, and the provided gene names should match those listed in the NCBI database for the specified species.

-To annotate the specified regions, a reference database must be specified in the configuration file.
-The choice of the minimap2 command depends on whether the reference database contains genomic or transcriptomic sequences.
-For mapping transcriptomic data to genomic assemblies, the ```splice:hq``` option should be used.
-For genomic reference databases, options such as ```-ax asm5``` or ```-ax asm10``` are recommended.

-**BUSCO**

-To evaluate the completeness of the genome assembly, a BUSCO analysis is performed.
-This method relies on evolutionarily informed expectations of near-universal single-copy orthologs to assess genome completeness.
-Various lineage-specific datasets can be used for this assessment, which are available at: https://busco.ezlab.org/list_of_lineages.html.

-**Nanopore** and **PacBio**

-The directory path containing ONT or PacBio data should be specified for each sample individually.
-Multiple samples can be assembled in parallel.

 A config file looks like:
 ```
 species: "Macaca mulatta"